catze-labs/r3plica-web/README.md

 ## Project Structure

 A scalable structure is recommended to consider the addition and change of various features in the construction of the front-end project.
-At the front end of this fSBT, files are grouped in feature units.
+At the front-end of this fSBT, files are grouped in feature units.

 | Feature name | Usage                                                       |
 | ------------ | ----------------------------------------------------------- |